eyenotion/eyenotion.github.io/_posts/2023-07-13-new-linux-server-first-steps.md

 **I'll be using commands for an Ubuntu based system, so these commands will work on any Debian based OS.
 If you're using something else you'll have to look up the relevant commands for your distro.**

-All we need to do it run the 2 commands below, which checks for updates then applies them.
+All we need to do is run the 2 commands below.
 The `apt update` first checks for availble updates, then `apt dist-upgrade` applies them and `-y` accepts any prompts to continue.

+> I'm running as `root` user.
+If you're not you'll need to start each command with `sudo`.

 ```bash
 apt update